ucb-rit/slurm-banking-plugins/README.txt

   `----

-  *When adding the .so binaries to the nodes with Warewulf, you must use "wwsh file import" instead of "wwsh file new".
+  *When adding the .so binaries to the nodes with Warewulf, you must use `wwsh file import' instead of `wwsh file new'.
 Make sure the format in "wwsh file print" is listed as binary.*